Installation

 or download the zip file.

-Again, if you want to install it locally because you don’t have administrative rights on your computer you simply type
+If you want to install it locally because you don’t have administrative rights on your computer you can simply type

 Warning